-On imaging, a parasitic leiomyoma shows tissue characteristics similar to uterine leiomyoma.
+On imaging, a parasitic leiomyoma presents as a solid pelvic or abdominal mass with characteristics similar to uterine leiomyoma.

 Treatment and prognosis

-With behaviour similar to uterine leiomyoma, a parasitic leiomyoma may recur after resection or, conversely, may show hormone-responsive behaviour, including size stability or even shrinkage with natural, surgical, or chemical menopause.
+With behavior similar to uterine leiomyoma, a parasitic leiomyoma may recur after resection or, conversely, may show hormone-responsive behavior, including size stability or even shrinkage with natural, surgical, or chemical menopause.

 Surgery is usually performed for symptomatic relief or to prevent impingement of vital structures.